collapsed-stacks/startups/questions/2993/app-leaving-factor-because-facebook-authentication.md

 - posted by: [Esqarrouth](https://stackexchange.com/users/3055586/esqarrouth) on 2015-01-13
 - score: 1

-<p>Not really the answer you are looking for but,</p>
+Not really the answer you are looking for but,

-<p>I solved this problem by signing up the user in the background when they access the app.
+I solved this problem by signing up the user in the background when they access the app.
 So instead of a login/sign up field, they are instantly inside and can check out the product and their progress is getting saved.
-They can still do all the simple actions but when they try to make an action that requires a login, I ask for their information.</p>
+They can still do all the simple actions but when they try to make an action that requires a login, I ask for their information.

-<p>When you think about it, kind of like how stackexchange works..</p>
+When you think about it, kind of like how stackexchange works..